kakun45/xeniyas-Isochrone-front/README.md

 }
 ```

-To extract latitude and longitude of provided by user address
+To extract `latitude` and `longitude` of selected address by a user

 ---